 Another reason you need to know your target audience is localization.
 When you know which area your customers live in, your video can be created accordingly.

-For example, if you’re selling apparel and your target audience lives in cold weather, you can target them with videos for jackets or gloves to help keep them warm.
+For example, say you’re selling apparel and your target audience lives in cold weather, you can create videos showing how to remove and replace a waterproof shell on a jacket.
 Or you can translate a video for use in other markets.

 Step 3: Develop Your Storyboard, Script, and Brief